linkervision/dataverse-sdk/python/README.md

 ### Edit Project

-For editing project contents, we have four functions below for add/edit project tags and ontology classes.
+For editing project contents, we have four functions below for add/edit project tag and ontology classes.

 #### Add New Project Tags
+* Note: Can not create existing project tag!
 ```Python
 tag = {
         "attributes": [